DETAILED ACTION

 A system comprising:

-a server communicably connected with a base station; and
+a server communicably connected with a base station arranged in a predetermined region; and

-one or more mobile objects having a function of performing mobile communication with a mobile communication terminal that is carried by a person and is operable to communicate with the server through the base station;
+one or more mobile objects having a function of performing, without using the base station, mobile relay communication between the server and a plurality of mobile communication terminals that are carried by each of pedestrians and are operable to communicate with the server through the base station;

 wherein the server is configured to

-acquire information representing positions and speeds of a plurality of mobile communication terminals;
+acquire information representing positions and speeds of the plurality of mobile communication terminals, from the plurality of mobile communication terminals via the mobile communication through the base station;

 Thus, taken alone, the additional elements do not integrate the abstract idea into a practical application.
 Further, looking at the additional limitations as an ordered combination or as a whole, the limitations add nothing that is not already present when looking at the elements taken individually.
 For instance, there is no indication that the additional elements, when considered as a whole, reflect an improvement in the functioning of a computer or an improvement to another technology or technical field, implement/use the above-noted judicial exception with a particular machine or manufacture that is integral to the claim, effect a transformation or reduction of a particular article to a different state or thing, or apply or use the judicial exception in some other meaningful way beyond generally linking the use of the judicial exception to a particular technological environment, such that the claim as a whole is not more than a drafting effort designed to monopolize the exception.
 See MPEP 2106.05.
 Accordingly, the additional limitations do not integrate the abstract idea into a practical application because it does not impose any meaningful limits on practicing the abstract idea.